 2. Post a lot.
-As the lovely and patient-as-a-saint Mrs. Borepatch likes to say, the problem isn't getting me to talk; it's getting me to shut up.
+As both of my long-time readers know, the problem isn't getting me to talk; it's getting me to shut up.
 Almost 1400 posts in 365 days counts as "a lot", but it does a couple of things:

 a.
 Google notices, and starts to put you in their page rankings.
 Sometimes it puts you strangely high in their rankings, like I am for german country music.
 If you like traffic (and who doesn't?) this will ramp your traffic perhaps faster than anything.3.
 A regular topic will help you hone your writing style.
 JayG offers up a weekly Friday Fun thread on cars.
 It's always interesting, and always fun.
 Me, I have Saturday Redneck, where I take a country music song and offer some background musing, a music video, and the lyrics.
 Now country music may not be your bag, baby, but regular writing in the same format is called "practice".
 I've clearly gotten better with time: compare and contrast an early post with the Johnny and June Carter post, which has attracted more traffic than anything I've written.
 It's clear that this practice pays off.

 b.
 People will start to find things they like, and link to you.
 Links are very nice indeed: not only do they drive traffic, but it's a great ego boost.